Bioinformatics Tools Programming in Python with Qt. Part 1.

 While previous Qt framework experience is good to have, it is not necessary as I will guide you though and also link to good resources on the topic.

 We will start by setting up PyQt and a virtual environment for our project and run a Test App.
-After that we will generate our first UI file and load it into our project.
+After that, we will generate our first UI file and load it into our project.

-Segment 1: Python, PyQt and pipenv setup
+Part 1: Python, PyQt and pipenv setup

 Open a terminal or a cmd and let’s create a project folder called ‘dna_engine‘.
 Navigate (cd) into that directory and install/activate virtual environment.
 Commands are listed below: